Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 If your kiddo plays hard, you’ll want to watch for hard-wearing options that are tough enough to avoid becoming a hazard.
 Easy washing and cleaning is a plus!

 - Is the toy interactive?

 Toys that encourage active participation are ideal for responsive play.
 It’s a bonus if the toy promotes collaborative interaction with others.

 Finding a fun new favorite toy, game or puzzle might require trial and error.
 Remember, playtime is supposed to be fun: If your child doesn’t enjoy a toy, then it’s not the right one — even if checks off all the boxes.

 Best toys for children younger than 5

-Small children younger than age 5 enjoy textures, colors and sounds.
+Small children younger than age five enjoy textures, colors and sounds.
 At this age, it’s all about engaging with your child and encouraging their development.
-Just take care to avoid overwhelming your child with a toy that’s too loud or stimulating.
+But take care to avoid overwhelming your child with a toy that’s too loud or stimulating.